 Grades of WF are assigned by administrators and are computed in the grade-point average as if they were Fs.
 With the approval of the associate dean for academic affairs, at any time during the semester an instructor may have a student with excessive absences involuntarily dropped from a course with a WF grade.
 A written warning will be issued to the student before he or she is administratively dropped from the course.
 In cases where students are suspended or expelled during the semester, W or WF grades may be assigned at the discretion of the instructors and the student's dean.
 A grade of W or WF also may be assigned for disciplinary penalties resulting from an honor-code or conduct-code violation.
 A student who ceases to attend a course but has not withdrawn officially will receive a UW [unofficial withdrawal].
 After the last day to drop without record and before the last day to drop a course, students who drop courses voluntarily will have W noted on their transcripts for each course dropped.

 Code of Academic Conduct

 Departures from acceptable conduct may lead to fines, disciplinary probation, suspension or expulsion.
 Disciplinary probation (which refers to conduct and not to academic standing) and suspension usually are imposed for a stated period.
 Suspension and expulsion involve exclusion from classes and from all University activities.
-Students suspended or expelled receive Ws or WFs in all courses at the discretion of the dean.
+Students suspended or expelled will receive Ws or WFs in all courses at the discretion of the dean.
 Expulsion is the most serious academic penalty and is permanent.
 It is noted on the student's record and included on transcripts issued thereafter.
 Suspension is noted on the student's record and on transcripts issued while the penalty is in effect, but the notice is removed from the transcript at the end of the suspension.
-Transfer credits cannot be accepted for students who attend other colleges or universities while ineligible for any reason to continue in the SoPA.
+Transfer credits cannot be accepted for students who attend other colleges or universities while ineligible for any reason to continue in SoPA.